4 Testing Code Against Model

 - Record any discrepancies.

-This methodology is referred to as model-based software testing, and its key
+This methodology is referred to as model-based software testing or

 a lower cost.
 Because good test data is generated and run automatically, less